JDLeongomez/JDL_website/content/en/publication/Hadavi2024/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Música", "Emoción", "Imágenes visuales", "Transcultural"]
+tags = ["Music", "Emotion", "Visual imagery", "Cross-cultural"]

 # Projects (optional).
 #   Associate this publication with one or more of your projects.